This post may contain affiliate links.

 Instructions

-- Take meatballs out and set aside.
-Add the sour cream and heavy cream, whisk to combine.
+- Add the sour cream and heavy cream directly to the slow cooker, whisk to combine.
 In a small bowl mix together the cornstarch and water.
-Whisk cornstarch slurry into the sauce.
-Cook on high uncovered for 15 minutes until thickened*.
-Taste, adjust seasoning if necessary.
-Place meatballs back in the sauce to keep warm.
+Whisk the cornstarch slurry into the sauce.
+Cook on high uncovered for 15 minutes until thickened.
+Taste, adjust seasoning if necessary.1/2 cup sour cream, 1/2 cup heavy cream, 2 tablespoon cornstarch, 3 tablespoons water

 Notes